 Cooke says Novacek is unable to recall dates after sustaining head injuries and says the date given is the closest he can recall to the date of the events outlined in the lawsuit.

 The most recent fraternity hazing death occurred on September 14 at Louisiana State University.
 Max Gruver, 18, was laid on a couch by members of Phi Delta Theta that morning.
 When they came back, his pulse was weak.
 Gruver died at a nearby hospital later that day.
 The coroner reported Gruver having a “highly elevated” blood-alcohol level.
 His BAC was .495, significantly higher than the 0.08 that would be considered legally drunk in Louisiana.

-Arrest warrants were issued for ten people involved in Gruver’s death.
-All ten were charged with hazing, and Alexander Naquin has an added charge of negligent homicide.
+Arrest warrants were issued for the people involved in Gruver’s death.
+They were charged with hazing, and Alexander Naquin has an added charge of negligent homicide.

 According to the University of Dayton, alcohol consumption is one of the most common activities involved in hazing and contributes to 82% of hazing deaths.
 Nine out of ten college students who have experienced hazing in college do not believe they have been hazed.
 While alcohol is a common hazing activity, there are also many others including:

 • Morally degrading or humiliating activities, games or stunts

 Hazing cases that result in death occur each year.
 However, most students who experience hazing do not come forward and report it to their campus officials.
 This is partially out of fear of the consequences of their actions and because they do not realize they have been hazed.
 These activities occur more frequently in clubs, teams, and student organizations.
 Sometimes hazing occurs with a faculty member who is present or is actually engaging in the activities.
 TAMUT students can report hazing to the Office of Student Life at (903) 223-3116 or the Vice President of Student Affairs at (903) 223-3602.

 For more information about hazing, visit the following links: